HL7/fhir-project-mhealth/input/pagecontent/system_attributes.md

 #### <a name='battery-charge-can-be-accessed'>Scenario: Battery Charge Can be Accessed</a>

-Battery charge status can be accessed on devices which have a battery.
+Battery charge status can be accessed on devices that have a battery.

 GIVEN
 : A <i>&lt;Device Record&gt;</i>